Anthony-Batista/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach loops through whatever is in the array and doesn't really return anything on its own .map returns and array of whatever you are trying to get

 2. Explain the difference between a callback and a higher order function.

+Higher order functions are functions that take another function as an argument.
+Callbacks are functions that are passed into another function.

 3. What is closure?

+Closure is what lets you access another functions scope from within an inner function

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?